The El Catador Club is Cigar City Brewing's barrel-aged beer club

 From the day we introduced our El Catador Barrel-aged Beer Club in 2013, our goal was to foster a community of beer lovers who would appreciate our most ambitious and interesting projects and to include as many Cigar City supporters as possible in this community.
 We've been vigilant about the quality of the beer first and foremost; every beer we've released to our El Catador Club members we've been proud of, and we feel that we've always succeeded in our primary goal of producing world-class beer.

 We've also been attentive to the customer service portion of the club.
 Those who have been with us from Club #1 have seen major improvements to the sign-up process, bottle pick-ups, trustee assignments and nearly every other facet of our interaction with Club members.
-Based on member feedback, we have made alterations to the El Catador Club, starting in the 9th Edition.
+Based on member feedback, we continue to refine the El Catador Club.

-The 9th Edition of Cigar City Brewing's El Catador Club is now full.
+The 9th Edition of Cigar City Brewing's El Catador Club has ended.

 The price for a one bottle membership is $250.